+*Please refer to the Mobile Money API Security Design for further information.

 API Versioning

 When changes are made to the Mobile Money API, a new version is released.
 There are two types of API versions – minor (backwards compatible) and major (backwards-incompatible) versions.